 How Poor Sleep Affects Your Health

-Shut down screens well before bedtime.
-Several studies reported that the light from TVs, computers, and smart phones stimulates wakefulness, yet many people still have TVs in bedrooms, do work email at night, and text until the lights go off.
+The light from TVs, computers, and smart phones may stimulate wakefulness, yet many people still have TVs in bedrooms, do work email at night, and text until the lights go off.
 Stop it.
 You need sleep.
-Move the TV from the bedroom, please.
+Move the TV from the bedroom.

-E liminate stimulants.
 Unlike my dad, I am caffeine sensitive.
 If I eat dark chocolate or drink a caffeinated soft drink, tea, or coffee in the evening I feel awake and wired until well past midnight.
-Many people like to relax with a glass of wine or beer after a rough day.
-That feels good at first, but alcohol intake causes light, fitful sleep.
-If you have sleep problems, it may be advisable to try ten days without caffeine or alcohol before resorting to a prescription sleep medication.
-While sleeping pills can make a difference, their long term use is associated with troublesome side effects like memory problems, poor learning, and sleep walking or doing potentially dangerous activities without awareness. https://my.clevelandclinic.org/health/drugs/15308-sleeping-pills
+Don’t use a glass of wine, beer, or other liquor to relax after a rough day.
+Although it may feel calming at first, alcohol intake causes light, fitful sleep.
+If you struggle to sleep, try ten days without caffeine or alcohol before resorting to a prescription sleep medication.
+While sleeping pills can be effective, long term use is associated with side effects like memory problems, poor learning, and sleep walking or other potentially dangerous activities without awareness. https://my.clevelandclinic.org/health/drugs/15308-sleeping-pills

 A Bedtime Routine

-Here are things that help me transition from always-in-charge-run-till-I-drop to sleepy abandonment:
+Here are things that help me transition from a doing to a being mindset:

 Gratitude—I like to name and focus on the good things in my life.